ibm-cloud-docs/openwhisk/bluemix_cli.md

 A historical record of versions that show highlights and bug fixes.

+v1.0.29 (2019-02-06)
+* Added commands `deploy` and `undeploy` to deploy or undeploy a collection of Functions entities via a manifest file.
+For more information, refer to the [Deployment](https://console.bluemix.net/docs/openwhisk/wskdeploy.html) documentation.

 v1.0.28 (2019-01-21)
-* Return an error when `update|delete|get namespace name` exists multiple times.
+* Added an error message when `update|delete|get namespace name` exists multiple times.

 v1.0.27 (2018-12-11)
-* `namespace get` fixes
+* Added `namespace get` fixes.
-* `--save-as` fix when action is a black box action
+* Added a fix for `--save-as` when an action is a black box action.
-* addition of `--concurrency` flag for action create and action update commands
+* Added `--concurrency` flag for action create and action update commands.

 v1.0.26 (2018-11-30)
-* `fn property get --auth` correctly returns the auth key in a new environment
+* Enabled `fn property get --auth` to correctly return the auth key in a new environment.

 v1.0.25 (2018-11-23)
-* improve error message result display
+* Improved error message result display.
-* `fn namespace get` fix to correctly display namespace properties
+* Added a `fn namespace get` fix to correctly display namespace properties.

 1.0.23 (2018-10-15)
-* Add support for ruby (.rb) action code recognition
+* Added support for ruby (.rb) action code recognition.

 1.0.22 (2018-08-20)
-* Add us-east region support
+* Added us-east region support.

 1.0.21 (2018-08-01)
 * Aliases `fn` and `functions` can now be used for {{site.data.keyword.openwhisk_short}} commands: `ibmcloud fn <command>` and `ibmcloud fn <command>`.
 You can also still use `ibmcloud wsk <command>`.